Kim Philby: Moscow

 In Moscow, Philby occupied himself by writing his memoirs, which were published in Britain in 1968 under the title My Silent War; they were not published in the Soviet Union until 1980.
 In the book, Philby says that his loyalties were always with the communists; he considered himself not to have been a double agent but "a straight penetration agent working in the Soviet interest".
 Philby continued to read The Times, which was not generally available in the USSR, listened to the BBC World Service and was an avid follower of cricket.

 Philby's award of the Order of the British Empire was cancelled and annulled in 1965.
-Though he claimed publicly in January 1988 that he did not regret his decisions and that he missed nothing about England except some friends, Colman's mustard and Lea & Perrins Worcestershire sauce, his wife Rufina Ivanovna Pukhova later described Philby as "disappointed in many ways" by what he found in Moscow.
+Though he claimed publicly in January 1988 that he did not regret his decisions and that he missed nothing about England except some friends, Colman's mustard and Lea & Perrins Worcestershire sauce, his fourth wife, Rufina Ivanovna Pukhova, later described Philby as "disappointed in many ways" by what he found in Moscow.
 "He saw people suffering too much", but he consoled himself by arguing that "the ideals were right but the way they were carried out was wrong.
 The fault lay with the people in charge."
 Pukhova said, "he was struck by disappointment, brought to tears.
 He said, 'Why do old people live so badly here?
 After all, they won the war.'"
 Philby's drinking and depression continued; according to Rufina, he had attempted suicide by slashing his wrists sometime in the 1960s.